SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 1.0 MySQL

-This connector simplifies using [Connector/NET](https://dev.mysql.com/doc/connector-net/en/) in an application running on CloudFoundry.
+This connector simplifies using [Connector/NET](https://dev.mysql.com/doc/connector-net/en/) in an application running on Cloud Foundry.
 You probably will want some understanding of how to use it before proceeding to use the connector.

 In addition to the Quick Start below, there are several other Steeltoe sample applications that you can refer to in order to help you understand how to make use of this connector:

 * [AspDotNet4/MySql4](https://github.com/SteeltoeOSS/Samples/tree/master/Connectors/src/AspDotNet4/MySql4) - same as the Quick Start below, but built for ASP.NET 4.x.
 * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore) -  a sample app illustrating how to use all of the Steeltoe components together in a ASP.NET Core application.
 This is a micro-services based application built from the ASP.NET Core MusicStore reference app provided by Microsoft.
-* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot (i.e. Java and .NET) micros-services based sample app illustrating inter-operability between Java and .NET based micro-services running on CloudFoundry, secured with OAuth2 Security Services and using Spring Cloud Services.
+* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot (i.e. Java and .NET) micros-services based sample app illustrating inter-operability between Java and .NET based micro-services running on Cloud Foundry, secured with OAuth2 Security Services and using Spring Cloud Services.

 The source code for this connector can be found [here](https://github.com/SteeltoeOSS/Connectors).

 #### 1.1 Quick Start
-This quick start consists of using several ASP.NET Core sample applications to illustrate how to use the Steeltoe MySql Connector for connecting to a MySql service on CloudFoundry.
+This quick start consists of using several ASP.NET Core sample applications to illustrate how to use the Steeltoe MySql Connector for connecting to a MySql service on Cloud Foundry.

 There are three sample applications you can choose from for this quick start: